Lisp-Stat/documentation/content/en/docs/Manuals/distributions.md

 ## Overview

-The Distributions package provides a collection of probability distributions and related functions such as:
+The `Distributions` system provides a collection of probability distributions and related functions such as:

 - Sampling from distributions
 - Moments (e.g mean, variance, skewness, and kurtosis), entropy, and other properties